verajosemanuel/tidyviz/packages_list.md

     All operations are vectorized via the Magick++ STL meaning they operate either on a single frame or a series of frames for working with layers, collages, or animation.
-In RStudio images are automatically previewed when printed to the console, resulting in an interactive editing environment. </td>
+In RStudio images are automatically previewed when printed to the console, resulting in an interactive editing environment.
+The latest version of the package includes a native graphics device for creating in-memory graphics or drawing onto images using pixel coordinates. </td>
    <td style="text-align:left;"> https://github.com/ropensci/magick#readme </td>
   </tr>
   <tr>